 - If your project is not directly supported by Danny’s grants, then you should be writing grants to support your research.
 Danny will help you identify opportunities and work with you on proposals; however, it is also important to be proactive and seek out potential funding sources yourself.
 Learning how to acquire grants/fellowships is a major part of your training.

 - Postdoctoral scholars.
-As for graduate students, postdoc salary scales are set by the university.
+As for graduate students, postdoc salary scales are set by the university (through negotiated contract processes).
 Unlike graduate students, funding sources for postdocs are usually set before entering the lab.
-That said, it is expected that postdocs occasionally apply to grants to supplement research expenses, especially small internal grants (that require little work).
+That said, it is expected that postdocs occasionally apply to grants to supplement research expenses, especially small internal grants.

 - We recognize unpaid internships perpetuate inequity.
-We thus will actively work to ensure undergraduates and field assistants are adequately compensated.
+We thus actively work to ensure undergraduates and field assistants are compensated.
 This may involve collaboratively writing grants together (e.g., through the Swift Endowment Fund).

 - Safety, animal welfare, and human subjects.
 Maintaining a safe working environment is our top priority.
 When in doubt, we will always prioritize each other’s safety over all else.
 We will also prioritize the wellbeing of the animals and people we work with over our research, following university guidance and acquiring relevant permits where necessary.
 To that end, we agree to:

 - Develop field safety plans.
 The Karp Lab has developed field-safety plans for in state and international fieldwork.
 These safety plans outline site-specific risks, and guidelines for addressing these risks.
-In doing so, the plans recognize that fieldwork can be particularly dangerous for many communities historically excluded from science.
+In doing so, the plans recognize that fieldwork can be particularly dangerous for many people that have been historically excluded from science.
+In addition, people have different needs that should be addressed when planning fieldwork.

 - It is the graduate student’s and/or postdoc’s responsibility to adapt the safety plan for their project and then submit it to Danny at least 1 month before fieldwork begins.
-Danny will then review the plan to finalize the field safety plan at least 2 weeks before fieldwork.
+Danny will then help finalize the field safety plan at least 2 weeks before fieldwork.
+Field safety plans can also be updated during the field season and should be considered living documents.

 - All personnel conducting fieldwork must be trained according to the field safety plan guidelines.